hbatalhaStch/react-big-scheduler/README.md

 # react-big-scheduler ![npm](https://img.shields.io/npm/v/react-big-scheduler.svg?style=plastic)

 A scheduler and resource planning component built for React and made for modern browsers.
-**From the npm version 0.2.6, Scheduler will use responsive layout by default(set SchedulerData.config.schedulerWidth to a percentage instead of a number).**
+**Scheduler uses responsive layout by default(set SchedulerData.config.schedulerWidth to a percentage instead of a number).**

 ## Changes (still needing more tests)
 This forks uses the latest antd and react versions and improves the performance significantly as well as some other changes such as: